oliver-wilson-dev/oliver-wilson-dev/README.md

 #### [2022 - present]

-- Web Developer at **Sainsbury's**
+- Senior Web Developer at **Sainsbury's**
 - Worked on the rollout of the Nectar for everyone proposition - Nectar discount prices for users who have signed up for a nectar card.
+(Typescript, GO)
-- Worked on internal tooling which is used by the business to set the prices of products.
+- Worked on internal tooling which is used by the business to set the prices of products.(Typescript, Node.js)
 - Cannot disclose further details regarding the projects that I am currently or imminently working on.